EcoExtreML/infra/setup_environment.md

 ## Run STEMMUS-SCOPE model using the executable file
 Now we can run the STEMMUS-SCOPE model using the executable file.
 Open the notebook `run_model_in_notebook.ipynb` from the path `/STEMMUS_SCOPE_Processing/docs/notebooks` in your jupyter-workspace and use the `pystemmusscope` kernel.

+Before executing the notebook, remember to modify the `config` file.
+Note that the executable file and all the related forcing files are stored at `~/data/volume_2/`.